sizezero/creative-incubation/entries/2020-02-29/entry.md

 resources when you produce then you do not produce those resources.
-This gives players the incentive to deplete their troll resources before producing in order to maximize production which results in a nice cycle of production consumption.
+This gives players the incentive to deplete their troll resources before producing in order to maximize production which results in a nice cycle of production / consumption.
 This reduces AP a bit and also allows you to better predict what other players might do.

 This opinion isn't novel, it's the same one [Tom Vassal gave in his review](https://boardgamegeek.com/video/250895/hall-mountain-king/hall-mountain-king-review-tom-vasel).

 The least interesting part of the game is the digging mechanism.
-The game uses tetris like pieces to place which gives me a little bit of AP.
+The game uses tetris like pieces to expand you tunnel network.
+This gives me a little bit of AP.
 Also the game is very fiddly with stones that require axes to cut through, gaining resources, workshops and all kinds of other things that affect your digging decisions.
 By the time the game ended I realized I really should have just been focused on getting statues more than anything.
 Eric mentioned that the theme of "Trolls moving statues to the center of the mountain" makes no sense whatsoever.

 Definitely not a buy or a play again but I recommend any designer play the game once.
 Someone please make a simple game that uses the